graphql-dotnet/graphql-dotnet/README.md

 ### Running on .NET Core
-The GraphQL.GraphiQLCore project runs on .NET Core 1.1.
+The GraphQL.GraphiQLCore project runs on `.NET Core 1.1`.
 You can run from Visual Studio Code or from the command line using `dotnet run`.
 When you run the project, you will see the GraphiQL editor open.

 When using Visual Studio Code, open to the `./src/GraphQL.GraphiQLCore` folder.
 You will get a warning "Required assets to build and debug are missing from 'GraphQL.GraphiQLCore'.
 Add Them?".
 Choose `Yes`.
 This will add the necessary launch.json and tasks.json files.

-### Running on OSX on Mono
+### Running on OSX with mono
-To run this project on OSX on Mono you will need to add some configuration.
+To run this project on OSX with mono you will need to add some configuration.
 Make sure mono is installed and add the following to your bash configuration:

 ```bash
 export FrameworkPathOverride=/Library/Frameworks/Mono.framework/Versions/4.6.2/lib/mono/4.5/